Orange-OpenSource/a11y-guidelines/src/en/mobile/android/test/manual-testing.md

 ## Voice Access

-[Voice Access](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.voiceaccess) is an application integrated into [Android Accessibility Suite] (https://play.google.com/store/apps/details?id=com.google.android.marvin .talkback), intended for people with motor disorders.
+[Voice Access](https://play.google.com/store/apps/details?id=com.google.android.apps.accessibility.voiceaccess) is an application integrated into [Android Accessibility Suite] (https://play.google.com/store/apps/details?id=com.google.android.marvin.talkback), intended for people with motor disorders.
 It allows you to control the application by voice instead of the touch screen.

 Among the possible commands:
 - Open "app"